-Honors Thesis.
+Honors thesis.
 A student wishing to graduate with honors in Economics must successfully complete a Senior Honors Thesis.
-In order to undertake an Honors Thesis, the student must have a GPA of 3.50 or higher in his/her Brandeis Economics courses and have completed Econ 184b before the fall semester of senior year.
-More information about the Senior Honors Program can be found on the Economics Department website.
+In order to undertake an Honors Thesis, the student must have a GPA of 3.50 or higher in their Brandeis Economics courses and have completed Econ 184b before the first semester of their final year, i.e., before starting the thesis.
+More information about the Senior Honors Program can be found on the Department website under Undergraduate / Senior Honors Program.